 the winning images from magnum’s graduate photographers award

-And as Photo London starts today, we can announce the winners as: Carl Bigmore, Georgs Avetisjans, Kazuma Obara, Lua Ribeira, Martin Seeds, Matthew Broadhead, Michael Vince Kim, Monica Alcazar-Duarte, Sam Ivin and Sian Davey.
+And as Photo London starts today, we can announce the winners as: Carl Bigmore, Georgs Avetisjans, Kazuma Obara, Lua Ribeira, Martin Seeds, Matthew Broadhead, Michael Vince Kim, Monica Alcazar-Duarte, Sam Ivin, and Sian Davey.
 All recent BA and MA graduates from across the UK, but imagery that stretches around the globe.

-From work about the Los Angeles Water Wars, to images that explore the Korean-Cuban community, America's labour day fairs, those seeking asylum, and teenage life.
+From work about the Los Angeles Water Wars, to images that explore the Korean-Cuban community, America's labor day fairs, those seeking asylum, and teenage life.
 The varied works span traditional portraiture, to landscape photography, to experimental approaches and more conceptual works.

 But you can decide for yourself, and scan through the winning works, and go see them in person at Photo London.